Natural Resources

 Community 3.1

-The dominant grasses include blue grama and threeawn.
+The dominant grasses include blue grama and purple threeawn.
 Annuals such as sixweeks fescue, Russian thistle, burningbush, and cheatgrass have increased or invaded.
 The dominant forbs include curlycup gumweed, green sagewort, and hairy goldenaster.
 Broom snakeweed and pricklypear are increasing.

 Dominant plant species